ABOUT

 Well regarded for his professional longevity, Mr. Zonic started his career in the early 90s, as one of the youngest music conservatory professors in Sarajevo, Bosnia and Herzegovina.
 He became highly regarded professor.

-During the siege in Sarajevo, he composed and directed Sarajevo Circle, a highly acclaimed majestic Musical, which played in sold-out concert halls and theaters in Europe and the USA.
+During the siege, he composed and directed Sarajevo Circle, a highly acclaimed majestic Musical, which played in sold-out concert halls and theaters in Europe and the USA.
 Read more...

 Dayton Peace Accords